 Every year in Australia, more than 1000 children and adolescents are diagnosed with cancer.
-And each week, three precious young lives are lost to cancer − more than to any other disease.
+Each week, three precious young lives are lost to cancer − more than any other disease.
 What’s more, survivors of childhood cancer often suffer serious side effects, sometimes for the rest of their lives.
-At least two-thirds of survivors have significant late effects of treatment, including organ dysfunction, impaired fertility, and second cancers.
+At least two-thirds of survivors are significantly impacted later in life by the effects of treatment, including organ dysfunction, impaired fertility, and secondary cancers.

-The Zero Childhood Cancer Program (ZERO) is changing all this for the better.
+The Zero Childhood Cancer Program (ZERO) is changing all this.

 What is the Zero Childhood Cancer Program?